architects-land/minecraft-scaleway-frontend/docs/getting-started.md

 - [instance's zone](https://www.scaleway.com/en/docs/instances/concepts/#availability-zone) (they call it "Availability Zones")
 - Minecraft's host that is used during the player's transfer; in most cases, this is the instance's IP

-You can pass these optionals arguments:
-- port of the server (default: `25565`)
-- port of the Minecraft server (default: `25565`)
-- name of the server visible in the debug screen (default: `Minecraft Scaleway Frontend`)
-- whitelist (default: no whitelist), separate each user with a coma (`,`); you can use their Minecraft's username and their UUID

 ### CLI

 ```bash